thexant/BotReadme/index.md

 - `/createactivelist` - Creates a persistent, auto-updating list of active players in the current channel

 - `/orders channel` - Sets the current channel for order notifications

+- `/setdeploymentchannel` - Set a voice channel to auto-deploy users when they connect.
+Multiple can be set (command must be re-run to set multiple).

 - Keep deployment and minigame activity separate from main server activity channels.